petioptrv/obsidian-sync/README.md

 The addon will convert markdown links of the form `[alt text](path/to/obsidian note.md)` to HTML links with [Obsidian URIs](https://help.obsidian.md/Extending+Obsidian/Obsidian+URI).
 However, [WikiLinks](https://help.obsidian.md/Linking+notes+and+files/Internal+links) are not currently supported.
-The add-on will simply ignore them and sync them as-is.
+The add-on will treat them as regular text.

 #### Obsidian URIs on Windows